laiatv/laiatv.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I am Laia.
-I investigate novel sensorial and body-centred interactive paradigms for health and well-being.
-In particular, I focus on the design of emerging interactive technologies that **enrich** and **transform** the experience that we have of our bodies, leveraging them to drive positive physical, emotional and social effects.
+**Hello!
+I am Laia.
+I explore novel sensorial and body-centered interactive paradigms to design for health and well-being.**

-I have explored, designed, implemented and evaluated interactive technologies such as wearables that utilize sensory feedback loops, immersive mixed-reality environments and, more recently, shape-changing materials.
-I have worked extensively in contexts of sports, fitness, physical rehabilitation and professional dance, with different populations.
-My research utilizes design approaches such as Research through Design, Participatory Design, and Soma Design.
-Theoretically, my design work is often informed by theories such as feminism and phenomenology.
+I am extremely interested in the possibilities for revolutionising how we experience our bodies through digital innovation.
+In particular, I focus on emerging, sensory-driven interactive technologies that **enrich** and **transform** the ways we perceive, engage with, and relate to our bodies.
+My premise is that these technologies can foster physical, emotional, and social effects that can positive contribute to people's quality of life.

-My broader research interests include tangible, embedded and embodied technology, material interactions, body perception, and the development of methodologies that center the human body and movement in design.
+My research combines Research through Design, physical prototyping, material experiences and body-centered design methodologies.
+I am deeply committed to designing for a plurality of bodies, and to do so I draw from theories such as phenomenology and feminism, and apply participatory and soma design methods.
+I have worked extensively in domains of health and well-being, such as sports and fitness, rehabilitation, physical inactivity and professional dance.

-I hold a PhD and MSc in Human Computer Interaction (Uppsala University, Sweden) and a BSc in Multimedia Technologies (Polytechnic University of Catalunya, Spain).
-I am currently a Digital Future’s Postdoc Researcher at KTH Royal Institute of Technology.
-Previously, I was a postdoc in an ERC-CoG grant at i_mBODY Lab (Universidad Carlos III de Madrid, Spain) and a research visitor at University College London Interaction Center (UK).
+My broader research interests include wearable and tangible technology, body perception, personalization, and the development of methodologies that center the human body and movement in design.
+Besides research, I enjoy [drawing and photoembroidery](https://www.instagram.com/laia.trmvdl/), physical activity and spending time walking and foraging the forests and lakes of Sweden.

-Besides research, I enjoy [drawing and photoembroidery](https://www.instagram.com/laia.trmvdl/), physical activity, and spending time walking and foraging the forests of Sweden.
-Get in contact with me through:
+You can get in contact with me through: